This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 4. Seeds of Change Organic Radish Seeds

-- Certified organic and non-GMO with 5-year seed viability
+- Certified organic and non-GMO seeds with moisture-proof, resealable packaging that maintains seed viability

 5. Jersey Supreme Asparagus Bare Root Plants